hustoj/judger/README.md

     cp judge.sample.toml judge.toml
     ```

-    detail description can see judge.sample.toml, you can modify judge.toml as your actual enviroment.
+    detail description can see judge.sample.toml, you can modify judge.toml as your actual environment.

 5. run